Sheffield Steelers: History

 Ice hockey was played in amateur form in Sheffield, but the sport began its return to an era of arenas and stadium size crowds with the opening of the Sheffield Arena in 1991 and the creation of the Sheffield Steelers — the ice hockey team that was to occupy the new arena.
 The Sheffield Arena was built as part of the city's facilities for the staging of the World Student Games, and is a sizeable stadium originally seating 8,500 and located close to the city centre.
-Ronnie Wood and David Gardener-Brown were at the helm as the Marketing Director at the club and set about promoting ice hockey to a city with two long established football culbs, Sheffield United and Sheffield Wednesday.
+Ronnie Wood and David Gardener-Brown were at the helm as the Marketing Director at the club and set about promoting ice hockey to a city with two long established football clubs, Sheffield United and Sheffield Wednesday.
 Wood had a specific target, seeking to attract children and families to the city's new sporting Arena.
 They also began taking players to local football matches and together with mascots in an attempt to attract football fans.
 The Steelers' announcer David Simms gave certain players nicknames in the 1991–92 season to help the crowd associate with the players such as 'Rocket' Ron Shudra, 'Stormin' Steve Nemeth and 'Magic' Mark Mackie.
 This tradition has continued with more modern players like 'the Golden child' Robert Dowd.

 The Steelers were named in honour of Sheffield's industrial past, much like the American football team of the same name based in Pittsburgh, Pennsylvania, the sharing of nicknames is merely a coincidence.
 The American football team predates Sheffield's team by 58 years.
 Sheffield and Pittsburgh are considered sister cities.